toothytoad/ulxqt/README.md

  - lxqt-base LXQT and little else.
  - lxqt the starting point for my daily driver (in progress...)
- - lxqt-hardened my daily driver with some additional hardening (in progress..)
+ - lxqt-hardened my daily driver with some additional hardening (in progress...)

 ## Why